-Positive Parenting Tips: A Dozen Ways on How to Improve Your Parenting Skills
+Positive Parenting Tips: A Dozen Ways to Improve Your Parenting Skills

 Realistic parenting help

-In my twenty plus years of working with parents and children and raising children I have learned that what parents want most are practical and specific tips for dealing with behavior problems.
-Most children bring their own personalities and unique dispositions to the game, so parenting requires a strange ability to be as consistent as possible but still be flexible and try new approaches when warranted.
+With over a quarter of a century's experience working with parents and children and raising children I have learned that what parents want most are practical and specific tips for dealing with behavior problems.
+Most children bring their own personalities and unique dispositions to the table, so parenting requires a strange ability to be as consistent as possible but still be flexible enough to try new approaches when warranted.
 Kids have more and more influences in their lives these days, tugging them in different directions and not always in a way that parents appreciate.
 Parents today need to have more tools than ever so that they can influence their kids to be good people in the world.
-Sometimes it feels like swimming up stream but it is a necessary endeavor.
-As parents we need to find the resources to be a positive influence and make sure our kids needsare being met.
+Sometimes it feels like swimming up stream but it is a worthwhile endeavor.
+As parents we need to find the resources to be a positive influence and make sure our kids needs are being met.

 Online Parenting Tips